reidjs/onionup/README.md

 | ![Add Sites](https://media.giphy.com/media/xT0xeJQt00hGlLOpoc/giphy.gif) | ![Ping Sites](https://media.giphy.com/media/xT0xei2Vk2njAvdBle/giphy.gif) |

 Frontend routing of our SPA was accomplished using the Vue Router.
-We also implimented Vue Routers meta tag's and NavigationGaurds to navigate unsigned users to the login page.
+We also implemented Vue Routers meta tags and NavigationGuards to navigate unsigned users to the login page.
 These are OnionUp's frontend routes:

 - `/` Index
 - `/sites/:id` Site show page (protected)